Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Validation rules:

-- The subject serial number of the X.509 certificate used by the Contract Manager of the Directory matches the value of the field `PeerRegistrationGrant.Directory.PeerSerialNumber`
+- The subject serial number of the X.509 certificate used by the Manager of the Directory matches the value of the field `PeerRegistrationGrant.Directory.PeerSerialNumber`
-- The subject serial number of the X.509 certificate used by the Contract Manager offering the Contract to the Directory matches the value of the field `PeerRegistrationGrant.Peer.SerialNumber`
+- The subject serial number of the X.509 certificate used by the Manager offering the Contract to the Directory matches the value of the field `PeerRegistrationGrant.Peer.SerialNumber`
-- The subject organization of the X.509 certificate used by the Contract Manager offering the Contract to the Directory matches the value of the field `PeerRegistrationGrant.Peer.Name`
+- The subject organization of the X.509 certificate used by the Manager offering the Contract to the Directory matches the value of the field `PeerRegistrationGrant.Peer.Name`
-- A Contract Manager address is provided in the field `PeerRegistrationGrant.Peer.ContractManagerAddress`.
+- A Manager address is provided in the field `PeerRegistrationGrant.Peer.ContractManagerAddress`.
 The value should be a valid URL as specified in [@!RFC1738]

 Signature requirements: